-Android apps are open source unlike their competitors like iOS and Blackberry.
-The tools needed for their development are free and there is no need for the purchase of a special developer phone or register your hardware as a development device.
+Unlike iOS and Blackberry, Android is an open-source platform that allows you to develop customized applications.
+The tools needed for their development are free, and there is no need to purchase an extensive developer phone or register your hardware as a development device.

 - Android SDK